rzurad/TEXTp/README.md

 Supported platforms
 ====
-Tested on Chrome 37, Firefox 32, Safari 7.1, IE 11, and Opera 24
+Tested on Chrome 37, Firefox 32, Safari 7.1, IE 11, and Opera 24.
+Mobile devices are currently not supported.

 Setup
 ====